Bhagyakhelde/Advanced-Smart-Helmet-System/README.md

-# Advanced-Smart-Helmet-System
+# Advanced-rider-safety-system
-Advanced Smart Helmet System for Rider Safety using IoT, Alcohol Detection, Accident Detection, and Emergency Alert Features.
+Advanced rider safety system for Rider Safety using IoT, Alcohol Detection, Accident Detection, and Emergency Alert Features.

 ## Overview
-The Advanced Smart Helmet System is an IoT-based rider safety solution designed to improve road safety and reduce accidents.
+The Advanced rider safety System is an IoT-based rider safety solution designed to improve road safety and reduce accidents.
 The system ensures that the rider wears a helmet before starting the vehicle, detects alcohol consumption, monitors accidents, and provides emergency alerts when necessary.

 ## Objectives
 - Improve rider safety.